SampleEnvironment/SECoP/protocol/issues/079 hints for readonly access.rst

 as this is most self describing (version 5 and 6).
 Here the compatibility is even better, as a new client easily can just replace the given string by the corresponding JSON object.

+On the meeting of 2023-02-14 we redecided to go for option 4, but keep the name "visibility".